mouheb1/full-terraform-cicd-infra-python/README.md

 # Geo Terraform Infrastructure

-This repository contains the complete AWS infrastructure setup for the **GeoInvestInsights** project, a cost-optimized cloud architecture for hosting multiple Python applications (Django + Flask backends) with PostgreSQL database and media storage capabilities.
+This repository contains the complete AWS infrastructure setup for the **GeoInvestInsights** project, a cost-optimized full-stack cloud architecture for hosting multiple Python applications (Django + Flask backends), a React frontend, PostgreSQL database, and media storage capabilities.

 ## Infrastructure Overview

-The infrastructure is designed for a multi-backend 3-tier architecture pattern with focus on cost optimization while maintaining security and scalability.
-Multiple dockerized Python backends share the same EC2 instance while maintaining separate CI/CD pipelines.
+The infrastructure is designed for a comprehensive multi-tier architecture pattern with focus on cost optimization while maintaining security and scalability.
+The setup includes:
+- **4 Backend Services**: Django + 3 Flask microservices sharing the same EC2 instance
+- **React Frontend**: Hosted on S3 with CloudFront distribution
+- **Dedicated CI/CD Pipelines**: Separate deployment pipelines for each service
+- **Shared Infrastructure**: Database, networking, and storage shared across all services

 ## AWS Services Used

 ### Core Compute Services
 - **EC2 Instance** (`t3.small`)
   - Amazon Linux 2 AMI
-  - Auto-configured for multiple dockerized Python applications (Django + Flask)
+  - Auto-configured for 4 dockerized Python applications (1 Django + 3 Flask)
   - Includes CodeDeploy agent for automated deployments
-  - Security groups configured for HTTP/HTTPS (80, 443), SSH (22), and application ports (8000, 5000)
+  - Security groups configured for HTTP/HTTPS (80, 443), SSH (22), and application ports (8000, 5000, 5001, 5002)
   - IAM role with ECR, S3, and CloudWatch Logs permissions
-  - Supports multiple Docker containers on the same instance
+  - Supports multiple Docker containers on the same instance with different port mappings

 ### Networking Infrastructure
 - **VPC** (Virtual Private Cloud)